 We endeavour to get to know you and your pets to the best of our ability, and their wellbeing is our number one priority.
 You can expect us to remember your pet’s birthday, when their vaccination and parasite prevention is due, how you like your coffee (or tea), and the names of your other family members.
-We understand that you lead a busy life, and will even remind you when their worming and flea prevention is due free of charge!
+We understand that you lead a busy life, so we want you to know that we have your pet’s health needs covered.

 You may notice that our consultation process is different to most veterinary clinics.
 We have restructured our hospital to mimic that of human hospitals, streamlining the consultation process and allowing your pet to be seen with minimal waiting time.

 Our experienced nurses are trained to detect any serious illnesses, and to gain a thorough history of your pet.
 This will screen for emergencies, and ensure that the time spent with your chosen veterinarian is spent focusing on the examination and diagnostics.

 We believe in creating a fear-free space for your pet, and we understand that veterinary visits are often a stressful time for your pet.
 In order to minimise stress, we have taken several measures to ensure your pet feels as comfortable as possible during their visit.
 These measures include separate dog/cat/exotics waiting areas and consultation rooms, an assortment of tasty treats to distract your pet during uncomfortable procedures, pheromone diffusers in each room, comfy bedding in hospital cages, and most importantly – lots of cuddles!

 Our veterinary hospital is anticipated to open in early 2020, at which time we will be able to offer a wide range of hospital services.
 Click here for more information about the services we offer, or here to be notified when we open.